Form elements - Fieldset

 Accessibility

-On question pages containing a group of inputs, include the question as the legend as that helps screenreader users understand that the inputs are all related to that question.
+On question pages containing a set of inputs, group them using a <fieldset> and include the question as the <legend>.
+This helps screen reader users understand that the inputs are all related to that question.

 Research

-If you’ve used this component, get in touch to share your user research findings.
+If you have used this component, get in touch to share your user research findings.

 Help us improve this guidance